glassroom/heinsen_tree/README.md

 ## Tips for Training

-When training a model, filter out padding values to flatten mapped scores into a matrix and mapped labels into a vector, for computing a classification loss (e.g., cross-entropy) at every applicable level of depth in parallel:
+When training, filter out padding values to flatten mapped scores into a matrix and mapped labels into a vector, for computing classification loss (e.g., cross-entropy) at every applicable level of depth in parallel:

 ```python
 idx = (labels_in_tree != tree.pad_value)  # shape is [batch_sz, tree.n_levels]